airevo2/chateda-bench-/README.md

 #The generated Python scripts assume the required Verilog/LEF files are in the current directory.
 Modify file names and paths in the script if your design files are located elsewhere.

+#If you want to use claude APIs, modify eda.py